guokai8/VennDetail/README.md

 ## Description

-VennDetail is a package can be used for Extract detail information from venndiagram
+VennDetail is a package can be used for extracting details(shared,unique sets) from venndiagram

 ## Dependencies